Specialist early education service

 Making a referral to SEES (Portage, LEAP or PPP)

-Before making a request, please ensure that parents/carers are available and committed to receiving regular term time home visits during school hours.
+SEES operates an open referral system.
+When making a referral please ensure that parents/carers are available and committed to receiving regular term time home visits during school hours.

-Referrals should be made on an SEES Referral Form.
+Referrals should be made on an SEES Referral Form (DOC).
 You can also contact your local area team.

 Additional SEES activities